mnater/Hyphenopoly/docs/Module.md

 - a [`loader`](#loader) or [`loaderSync`](#loadersync) function that tells how to load the language-specific Webassembly modules.
 - an array of needed languages.

-These things are configured in the `hyphenopoly.config()` function.
+These things are configured in the `hyphenopoly.config()` function, which returns a `Map` of either promises for language specific hyphenators (default async case) or a `Map` of language specific hyphenators (sync case).

 ### Usage with one language: